mohammed786/todoApplication/README.md

 - This application can be more enhanced by adding the bucket functionlity.
 - Currently I have used the localforage to store the todo data, instead it can be enhaced using the API.

+## Steps to Follow

+- Clone this repository
+- Go to the root folder and do `npm install`
+- Run any of the given script.

 ## Available Scripts